Bursitis - information and doctors

 How is bursitis diagnosed?

-In a detailed anamnesis interview, the doctor asks about the specific symptoms.
-The type of pain as well as physical activities, occupational activity, pre-existing conditions or accidents are of interest as possible triggers of the inflammation.
+In a detailed medical history interview , the doctor will ask about the specific symptoms.
+The quality of the pain as well as physical activities, occupation, previous illnesses or accidents are of interest as possible triggers of the inflammation.

-After taking the symptoms and medical history, the doctor performs a physical examination.
-The doctor pays attention to
+Once the symptoms and medical history have been recorded, the doctor will carry out a physical examination .
+He pays attention to

 • Pain-sensitive areas,